maziyar-gerami/IDMAN/README.md

 2. IDMAN Settings

-this part of configurasion is for configuration about your client
+This part of configurasion is for configuration about your client
 *  `base.url` : client address that connects to CAS server. `Example: https://www.idman.com`
 *  `sever.port`: this the IDMAN server port the client port. `Example: 8080`

-*NOTE 1*: if you don't specified any ports for the IDMA, don't need to specify `sever.port` variable.
+*NOTE 1*: if you don't specified any ports for the IDMAN, don't need to specify `sever.port` variable.

 *NOTE 2*: Don't miss `sever.port` variable with CAS server port.
 Actually this is defined port for IDMAN